amphe-os/.github/profile/README.md

 # What is Amphe?

-Amphe is an open-source operating system that is based on ubuntu
+AmpheOS (and anything else under the Amphe umbrella) is not ready for the public yet, follow @ampheOS on twitter for updates